serverless-ca/terraform-aws-ca/docs/client-certificates.md

 * apply Terraform
 * start the CA Step Function
 * certificates will be issued and can be downloaded from the DynamoDB table

-## Lambda - Amazon EKS or ECS

-**Example use case - Amazon EKS / ECS**
-* Client certificates for containers in Amazon EKS / ECS / Fargate

-**Approach - Amazon ECS / EKS**
-* Create a Sidecar container based on [client-cert.py](../tests/server-cert.py)
-* Requires role with permissions to invoke the CA TLS Lambda function
-* Certificate, CA bundle and private key should be written to e.g. `/certs` with locked-down folder permissions
-* They can then be mounted into the application container

-## Lambda - developer testing

-**Example use case - developer testing**
-* A developer wishes to test mutual TLS from a laptop

-**Approach - developer testing**
-* Follow instructions at the end of [GettingStarted](getting-started.md)
-* Developer needs an IAM role with permissions to invoke the CA TLS Lambda function

-## Subject Alternative Names
-If you don't specify and DNS names by omitting the optional `sans` entry within the JSON, the common name will be used provided it's a valid domain.

-If you specify `sans` these will take precedence over the common name.

-Only valid domains will be included in the Subject Alternative Name X.509 certificate extension.